Sagatt/IGI2NeonixPatch/README.md

 - **Map Fixes:** Correcting various issues with the original game maps and recalculating their lightmaps.
 - **Weapon Laser Lag:** Fixing lag in weapon laser behavior.
 - **Gun Animation Freeze:** Fixing the issue where holding right-click freezes the gun animation.
+- **NPC Anim Reactions:** To restore cut AI NPCs reactions to being shot at different body parts.

 > [!NOTE]
 > If you're using a non-v1.3 game executable, the patch may not work correctly.
 Ensure you have the correct version of the game for full functionality.

+## Contributing

+Feel free to contribute to this project by opening issues or submitting pull requests.
+Bug reports, feature requests, donations and suggestions are welcome.

 ## CC Attribution-NonCommercial-NoDerivs 4.0 International